telosnetwork/telos-token-bridge/README.md

 ## How it works

 On Telos, the EVM runs inside one eosio.evm smart contract on our Antelope native chain.
-This means any Antelope smart contract can read EVM storage and call EVM functions, making it the most trustless token bridge there can be !
+This means any Antelope smart contract can read EVM storage and call EVM functions, making a 100% trustless token bridge possible !
 We do not use liquidity pools or other solutions that bring complexity as well as their own problems, everything happens directly inside the smart contracts and only the native Telos BPs & community can modify its settings and pause/unpause tokens.

 ### 1. Pair registration